-- 8.1 Section 24(1) of the Local Government Act 1988 gives the Council the power to provide financial assistance for the purposes of or in connection with the acquisition, construction-, conversion, rehabilitation, improvement, maintenance or management of any property which is or is intended to be privately let as housing accommodation (i.e. where the Council will not be the landlord).
-"Financial assistance" is widely defined to include the giving of grants, loans, guarantees, indemnities or acquiring share or loan capital in a body corporate. - 8.2 The Council must obtain the Secretary of State's consent under Section 25 Local Government Act 1988 ("Section 25 consent") to exercise this power.
-The Council will also need Section 25 consent if it wishes to use any other powers (including the General Power of Competence) for the purposes set out in Section 24. - 8.3 In addition the Council will need Section 25 consent if it uses the power in Section 24 or any other power for the purposes of or in connection with the matters listed in Section 24(1) to provide any person with a "gratuitous benefit" i.e. if it provides a benefit consisting land, other property, goods, services or facilities or carries out works either for no consideration or a consideration which is significantly less than the monetary value of that benefit. - There are general consents available for the use of these powers which in appropriate cases avoid the need for a specific application to the Secretary of State.
+- 8.1 This gives the Council the power to provide financial assistance relating to the acquisition, construction or management etc of any property as privately let housing where the Council will not be the landlord. - 8.2 The Council will need to obtain the Secretary of State's consent under Section 25 Local Government Act 1988 ("Section 25" consent) to exercise this power.
+The Council will also need Section 25 consent if it wishes to use any other powers (including the General Power of Competence) for the purposes set out in Section 24. - 8.3 In addition to this however the Council will need Section 25 consent if it uses the power in Section 24 or any other power for the purposes of or in connection with the matters listed in Section 24(1) to provide any person with a "gratuitous benefit".

+8.4 There are general consents available for the use of these powers which avoid the need for a specific application.